boldflight/BibleConverter/test_EPUB/output/isa.md

 so that she is like a drunk sliding around in his own vomit.
 [15] Egypt will not be able to do a thing, head or tail, shoots or stalk.
 [16] At that time the Egyptians will be like women.
-They will tremble and fear because the Lord of Heaven’s Armies brandishes his fist against them.
+They will tremble and fear because the **Lord** of Heaven’s Armies brandishes his fist against them.
 [17] The land of Judah will humiliate Egypt.
-Everyone who hears about Judah will be afraid because of what the Lord of Heaven’s Armies is planning to do to them.
+Everyone who hears about Judah will be afraid because of what the **Lord** of Heaven’s Armies is planning to do to them.
-[18] At that time five cities in the land of Egypt will speak the language of Canaan and swear allegiance to the Lord of Heaven’s Armies.
+[18] At that time five cities in the land of Egypt will speak the language of Canaan and swear allegiance to the **Lord** of Heaven’s Armies.
 One will be called the City of the Sun.
-[19] At that time there will be an altar for the Lord in the middle of the land of Egypt, as well as a sacred pillar dedicated to the Lord at its border.
+[19] At that time there will be an altar for the **Lord** in the middle of the land of Egypt, as well as a sacred pillar dedicated to the **Lord** at its border.
-[20] It will become a visual reminder in the land of Egypt of the Lord of Heaven’s Armies.
-When they cry out to the Lord because of oppressors, he will send them a deliverer and defender who will rescue them.
+[20] It will become a visual reminder in the land of Egypt of the **Lord** of Heaven’s Armies.
+When they cry out to the **Lord** because of oppressors, he will send them a deliverer and defender who will rescue them.
-[21] The Lord will reveal himself to the Egyptians, and they will acknowledge the Lord’s authority at that time.
-They will present sacrifices and offerings; they will make vows to the Lord and fulfill them.
+[21] The **Lord** will reveal himself to the Egyptians, and they will acknowledge the **Lord**’s authority at that time.
+They will present sacrifices and offerings; they will make vows to the **Lord** and fulfill them.
-[22] The Lord will strike Egypt, striking and then healing them.
-They will turn to the Lord, and he will listen to their prayers and heal them.
+[22] The **Lord** will strike Egypt, striking and then healing them.
+They will turn to the **Lord**, and he will listen to their prayers and heal them.
 [23] At that time there will be a highway from Egypt to Assyria.
 The Assyrians will visit Egypt, and the Egyptians will visit Assyria.
 The Egyptians and Assyrians will worship together.
 [24] At that time Israel will be the third member of the group, along with Egypt and Assyria, and will be a recipient of blessing in the earth.
-[25] The Lord of Heaven’s Armies will pronounce a blessing over the earth, saying, “Blessed be my people, Egypt, and the work of my hands, Assyria, and my special possession, Israel!”
+[25] The **Lord** of Heaven’s Armies will pronounce a blessing over the earth, saying, “Blessed be my people, Egypt, and the work of my hands, Assyria, and my special possession, Israel!”

 ## Chapter 20

-[1] The Lord revealed the following message during the year in which King Sargon of Assyria sent his commanding general to Ashdod, and he fought against it and captured it.
+[1] The **Lord** revealed the following message during the year in which King Sargon of Assyria sent his commanding general to Ashdod, and he fought against it and captured it.
-[2] At that time the Lord announced through Isaiah son of Amoz: “Go, remove the sackcloth from your waist and take your sandals off your feet.”
+[2] At that time the **Lord** announced through Isaiah son of Amoz: “Go, remove the sackcloth from your waist and take your sandals off your feet.”
 He did as instructed and walked around in undergarments and barefoot.
-[3] Later the Lord explained, “In the same way that my servant Isaiah has walked around in undergarments and barefoot for the past three years, as an object lesson and omen pertaining to Egypt and Cush, [4] so the king of Assyria will lead away the captives of Egypt and the exiles of Cush, both young and old.
+[3] Later the **Lord** explained, “In the same way that my servant Isaiah has walked around in undergarments and barefoot for the past three years, as an object lesson and omen pertaining to Egypt and Cush, [4] so the king of Assyria will lead away the captives of Egypt and the exiles of Cush, both young and old.
 They will be in undergarments and barefoot, with the buttocks exposed; the Egyptians will be publicly humiliated.
 [5] Those who put their hope in Cush and took pride in Egypt will be afraid and embarrassed.
 [6] At that time those who live on this coast will say, ‘Look what has happened to our source of hope to whom we fled for help, expecting to be rescued from the king of Assyria!
 How can we escape now?’”